 When people learn that we use horses to help people, their mind immediately goes to riding.
 I am here to explain why our therapy clients don’t ride in our sessions and the great benefits of working with the horses on the ground for both horses and humans.

 First I want to talk about basic horsemanship.
-Any good horse person knows that when you purchase or adopt a new horse, the first thing that you should do is ground work.
+Any good horse person knows that when you purchase or adopt a new horse, the first thing that you should do is ground work, also if you’re into horses and horse riding, you should check this custom browbands which are perfect for this.
 By this, I mean spending time building the relationship with the horse on the ground.
 This is so important for building trust, learning how to communicate with each other and building a strong bond.
 This is similar to any human relationship.
 When humans meet each other, much “ground work” is done prior to advancing the relationship.
 You don’t ask someone to marry you on the first or second date, right?
 Well I hope not anyways!

 Working with the horses on the ground helps us to learn about ourselves and our behavior patterns as well as build a relationship with another “being”.
 The horses provide honest, un-bias feedback to our body language, non-verbal communication, and feelings/fears that we don’t even know is there sometimes.